 Typically, as previously mentioned, microphones will connect via the XLR input, but mic level signals can also be sent through the 1/4″ TRS connection.
 Input one also includes an Aux In, which connects via RCA connectors.

 We see gain knobs to the right of each input.
-As expected in a combo jack, the lower half of the gain applies reasonable gain to line level signals while the upper half applies the gain necessary to boost the relatively low mic level signals.
+As expected in a combo jack, the lower half of the gain applies reasonable gain to line level signals.
+In contrast, the upper half applies the gain necessary to boost the relatively low mic level signals.

-There are a variety of reasons why plugging a microphone directly to a loudspeaker will not work, including the following:
+There are a variety of reasons why plugging a microphone directly into a loudspeaker will not work, including the following:

 - Passive loudspeakers: passive loudspeakers do not have amplifiers and therefore cannot apply any gain to the mic level signal.
 A mic level signal is far too weak to drive a speaker.

 - Active microphones: active microphones require some sort of power in order to function (typically DC bias or phantom power).
-Some active loudspeakers, like the Mackie SRM150 (link to check the price on Amazon), provide phantom power so that active microphones can function properly while being directly connected.
+Some active loudspeakers, like the Mackie SRM150, provide phantom power so that active microphones can function properly while being directly connected.
 However, many loudspeakers do not have such an option.

 Passive Vs. Active/Powered Loudspeakers